Customer Service Jobs: Options, Job Titles, and Descriptions

 - Online Customer Support

-Bureau of Labor Statistics.
-"Customer Service Skills: Occupational Employment, Outlook, and Wages," Accessed Sept.
-15, 2019.
+Bureau of Labor Statistics, Occupational Outlook Handbook.
+"Customer Service Skills: Occupational Employment, Outlook, and Wages," Accessed April 29, 2020.